 - Integrating information from multiple sources or senses, like understanding sights and sounds together.

 Parents tend to be the lead therapists during RDI treatment, after receiving training from an RDI consultant or specialist.
 The RDI consultant will work with the parent or caregiver to create a treatment plan based on the child’s age, developmental level, and current abilities.
 This plan will be divided into steps to achieve goals, which the parent or caregiver will implement.

 Teachers and school administrators also benefit from working with RDI consultants to understand the process and how this therapy might improve their relationships with students with autism.
 The goal is to inform all important people in the child’s life of this approach.

-The Key Tenants of Relationship Development Intervention
+The Key Principles of Relationship Development Intervention

 RDI attempts to change inflexibility in thinking, one of the most common signs of autism spectrum disorder, and influence experience sharing, which improves the child’s ability to socialize with others.
 This occurs through six RDI objectives.